johnLamberts/cakki-orm/README.md

-# HakiORM - Node.js MySQL ORM
+# Cakki ORM - Node.js MySQL ORM

 A lightweight, TypeScript-first ORM for Node.js built on MySQL.
 Inspired by Laravel's Eloquent and Mongoose, Haki ORM brings modern, intuitive database interactions to SQL while keeping your workflow simple and type-safe.